Sensor-Module-Capstone/SENSOR-MODULE-FOR-AQUACULTURE-/README.md

 # CAPSTONE - LOW COST SENSOR MODULE FOR AQUACULTURE
-- **We are developing and desihning a low cost sensor module that has its application in water quality monitoring to providing a better aquatic life.**
+- **We are developing and designing a low cost sensor module that has its application in water quality monitoring for providing a better aquatic life.**
 ## pH Sensor
 - pH sensor was first calibrated physically by using the adjusting srcew on IC
 - Then CPP source code was used extract pH values of different liquids.